 The Jameson Dublin International Film Festival is committed to promoting and expanding the idea of cinema as a means of artistic expression and of cultural education.

 Film is arguably the most vital art form today, a combination of art, entertainment and commerce.
 It is both the most complex and the most widely explored art form.
-Films provoke, challenge and make us question who we are; they connect individuals and communities; through cinema we can see the world - the world of the past, present and future.

 The Jameson Dublin International Film Festival is committed to excellence in programming, audience development, technical production and professional arts practice.
 We work with only experienced practitioners.
 We are aware of current research and developments in our area on an international level and continue to provide and devise international best practice.